Hey-Mantle/mantle-shop-example/README.md

-# Shopify App Template - Remix
+# Mantle Shopify App Example - Remix

 This is the default Shopify template for creating an app, with additional steps to integrate Mantle.
 See the Mantle guide at [https://heymantle.com/docs/guides/create-sample-shopify-app](https://heymantle.com/docs/guides/create-sample-shopify-app).
 The remainder of this README is the default template from Shopify.